microsoft/WindowsAppSDK-Samples/docs/samples-guidelines.md

     (Branch will be set to main later but can't be done right now because it doesn't exist on main yet) -> Click Run

-3) Configuring the settings on the pipeline
+##### Configuring the settings on the pipeline

 Once you have started your run on the previous step, you can click the three dots on the top right, which will bring up a menu option with "Edit pipeline" and this is where you want to go to.
 This will bring you to the yml itself.
 Click the three dots on the top right again and select "Triggers"

 Triggers must have these settings below

-Continuous Integration
+#### Continuous Integration
-- Check "Override the YAML continuous integration trigger from here" and click the "Disable continuous integration" radio button Pull request validation
+- Check "Override the YAML continuous integration trigger from here"
+    - Click the "Disable continuous integration" radio button
+#### Pull request validation
 - Check "Override the YAML pull request trigger from here" and click "Enable pull request validation"
     Branch Filters